Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 Futility probabilities under H1 0.062 0.011

-Simply printing out the defined object gives a nice overview of all relevant design parameters.
-Note that the adjusted \(\alpha\) of the last stage (\(=0.0231\)) is slightly lower that the predefined global \(\alpha\), corresponding to a critical values of \(1.993\) being slightly larger than \(1.96\), which is due to alpha-spending O’Brien Fleming adjustment.
-Further, the output basically provides an overview of the input parameters.
+Printing a summary of the defined object gives a nice overview of all relevant design parameters.
+Note that the adjusted \(\alpha\) of the last stage (\(=0.0231\)) is only slightly lower than the predefined global \(\alpha\) (of \(0.025\)), corresponding to the final critical value of \(1.993\) being only slightly larger than \(1.96\), which is due to alpha-spending O’Brien Fleming adjustment.
+In addition, an overview of the input parameters is provided.

 Sample size calculation

-When it comes to sample size calculations for designs with binary endpoints, rpact provides the command getSampleSizeRates().
-It should be noted upfront that the sample size calculation in rpact always only refers to only one treatment arm comparison.
+When it comes to sample size calculations for designs with binary endpoints, rpact provides the function getSampleSizeRates().
+It should be noted upfront that the default sample size calculation in rpact only allows for one- or two-group comparisons.

-The sample size calculations code applicable here has already been indirectly used to properly determine the \(z\)-scale futility boundaries whenever futility boundaries are only given on treatment effect scale.
+The sample size calculation code applicable here has already been used to determine the \(z\)-scale futility boundaries whenever futility boundaries are only given on the treatment effect scale.
 However, this sections’ purpose now is to provide some more detail on sample size calculations in MAMS-designs with binary endpoint.

 c_rate <- 0.1 # assumed rate in control